BESTS-IPTV/Best-IPTV/README.md

 Conclusion

 As IPTV continues to reshape how we consume television, selecting the right provider depends on your specific needs—whether it’s sports coverage, international content, budget-friendly pricing, or high-definition streaming.
-The providers listed here are among the top choices in the USA and UK for August 2025, each offering a unique set of features tailored to different types of viewers.
+The providers listed here are among the top choices in the USA and UK for April 2026, each offering a unique set of features tailored to different types of viewers.
 Always ensure to check the legality of IPTV services in your region and consider opting for services that comply with broadcasting regulations.
 With the right IPTV provider, you can enjoy a seamless, versatile, and cost-effective viewing experience.
 Source: https://iptvwire.org